Ted Bundy: Washington, Oregon

-King County police, finally armed with a detailed description of their suspect and his car, posted fliers throughout the Seattle area.
+King County police, finally possessing a detailed description of their suspect and his car, posted fliers throughout the Seattle area.
 A composite sketch was printed in regional newspapers and broadcast on local television stations.
 Kloepfer, Rule, a DES employee and a UW psychology professor all recognized the profile, the sketch and the car, and reported Bundy as a possible suspect; but detectives—who were receiving up to 200 tips per day—thought it unlikely that a clean-cut law student with no adult criminal record could be the perpetrator.
-On September 6, two grouse hunters stumbled across the skeletal remains of Ott and Naslund near a service road in Issaquah, 2 mi east of Lake Sammamish State Park.
+On September 6, two grouse hunters discovered the skeletal remains of Ott and Naslund near a service road in Issaquah, 2 mi east of Lake Sammamish State Park.
 An extra femur and several vertebrae found at the site were later identified by Bundy as those of Hawkins.
 Six months later, forestry students from Green River Community College discovered the skulls and mandibles of Healy, Rancourt, Parks and Ball on Taylor Mountain, where Bundy frequently hiked, just east of Issaquah.
 Manson's remains were never recovered.